RandomMeas

 • O::MPO: The MPO operator for which the expectation value is computed.

-• shadow::ShallowShadow: A factorized shadow object.
+• shadow::ShallowShadow: A shallow shadow object.

 The expectation value as a ComplexF64 (or Float64 if purely real).